Temple of the Jedi Order (TotJO) FAQ

 3. The interdependence of Light and Dark.

 The TotJO symbol (above) is owned by TotJO.
-People are free to use it, but we ask that it is not used to misrepresent our organisation.
+People are free to use it, but we ask that it is not used to misrepresent our organization.
 If the symbol is used in some piece of work then we would appreciate the appropriate citation to be made.

 If possible please contact a member of the Council before use to ensure no issues arise.

 TotJO has an official presence on Facebook, YouTube, Google+ and Twitter #TempleJediOrder.
-There is also an unofficial Skype group, as well as an unofficial "shout box" on hangouts, however the TotJO organisation cannot be held accountable for actions in unofficial TotJO groups.
+There is also an unofficial Skype group, as well as an unofficial "shout box" on hangouts, however the TotJO organization cannot be held accountable for actions in unofficial TotJO groups.

 These presences are operated by TotJO volunteers and can provide useful information such as times when the website might be offline.

 There is also an Offline Activities sub-forum which includes details of Jedi gatherings run by both TotJO and the wider Jedi Community.

 The Special Interest Groups (SiGs) are optional classifications some choose to identify with.
 The SiGs have no effect on rank or status within the Temple.

 There are currently five SiGs: Abrahamic, Eastern, Pagan, Science, and Philosophy.